Tuesday's analyst upgrades and downgrades

 A financial overhang has developed for New Gold Inc. (NGD-T), said Desjardins Securities analyst Michael Parkin.

-On Monday, shares of the Toronto-based company dropped over 25 per cent after it announced the first production from its Rainy River mine in Ontario will be delayed by three months and it will cost an additional $195-million to bring the project online.Report Typo/Error
+On Monday, shares of the Toronto-based company dropped more than 25 per cent after it announced the first production from its Rainy River mine in Ontario will be delayed by three months and it will cost an additional $195-million to bring the project online.Report Typo/Error

 Follow @daveleederon Twitter: